anupam-banerjee/rhapsody-2/README.md

 2. Rename the file to `{pdb_name}_blast.xml`.
 3. Place it in the `lib/blast` directory.

 This bypasses the need to run BLAST over the internet within the pipeline.
-However, note that the web-based BLAST has a maximum hit limit of 5000, which may be insufficient in cases where DIAMOND yields a larger set of hits based on the same E-value.
+However, note that the web-based BLAST has a maximum hit limit of 5000, which may be insufficient in cases where DIAMOND yields a (much) larger set of hits based on the same E-value.
 Therefore, this manual method might not fully approximate the results of a DIAMOND search.

 ### File Management and Cleanup